AlexDenton/OPSWAT/README.md

 Author: Tyler Fonzi

-Built and coded using: Node.js and JavaScript
+Built with Node.js and JavaScript

-Tested on: Windows Visual Studio Code
+Tested on: Windows 10

 # Build Instructions